• Skip to primary navigation

 Instructions

-• Cook egg noodles according to package instructions.
+• Cook egg noodles according to package instructions until al dente.

 • Add sliced sausage to a large non-stick skillet over medium heat and cook until browned and cooked through.
 Remove from skillet and set aside.